 - Pinch of salt

-- ½ cup ground or finely chopped nuts (walnuts, hazelnuts, pecans)
+- 1/4 cup ground or finely chopped nuts (walnuts, hazelnuts, pecans), optional

-- For the cookies: Process flour, sugar, and salt in a food processor for a few seconds until combined.
+- Make the cookies: Process flour, sugar, and salt in a food processor for a few seconds until combined.
 Add butter and pulse several times until mixture becomes crumbly and resembles coarse meal.
-Add egg yolks and keep pulsing until dough starts to clump together.
+Add egg yolk, lemon zest, and vanilla, and keep pulsing until dough starts to clump together.
 Do not process to the point that a large ball of dough is formed; rather, the dough should be quite crumbly with large clumps.
-Refer to the post above if your dough isn’t forming correctly.
-Another way to check if it’s done is to take a piece of dough and press it between your thumbs – the dough should stick well together without feeling dry.
+If dough is too dry, add water, 1-2 teaspoons at a time.
+Another way to check if the dough is done is to take a piece of dough and press it between your thumbs – the dough should stick well together without feeling dry.
 Avoid overworking the dough throughout the process.

 - Turn the dough to a floured surface and form into a ball.
 It should come together easily without being sticky.
 Flatten the ball slightly with your hands (for easy rolling later on) and wrap with plastic wrap.
 Refrigerate for at least 1 hour, or up to 3 days.